funivan/translation-dictionary-test/README.md

 ## What?
-Using translations in the project can be tricky.
-Translations process is pretty simple
+Translations process is pretty simple and complicated at the same time.
 ```php
 translate('Hello', 'fr'); // output Bonjour
 ```
 We can store `'Hello'=>'Bonjour'` dictionary in the memory.

-But what to do if we have about 5-10k key=>pairs.
+But what to do if we have about 5-10k key=>pairs?
 Memory begin to grow very fast.
 Storing ~600 phrases can lead up to 12MB of the memory.
 And this is not good.

 How we can solve this problem:
 - Use redis/memcache other services to retrieve data (*Pros:* simple to use. *Cons:* network calls, complicated infrastructure)